How Roofers can Overcome the Labor Shortage

 The demand for roofing contractors in Texas has been growing rapidly.
 Unfortunately, the current labor force is failing to meet this demand.
-86% of construction firms have been facing difficulties when hiring skilled workers.
+64% OF ROOFERS ARE FACING DIFFICULTIES IN RECRUITING LABOR.
 Without enough workers, new projects won’t get started.
 And the ones that do get started will be extremely understaffed, or manned by workers who are under-qualified.
-As any roofing lawyer in Texas will tell you, the former could cost your company money and the latter is a recipe for disaster.
+As any roofing lawyer in Texas will tell you, the former could cost your company money, and the latter is a recipe for disaster.
 Let's delve into how roofers can overcome the labor shortage.

 How did we get here?

 There are many factors that have contributed to the current labor shortage in the roofing industry.
 This includes:

 - The mass exit of labor following COVID lockdowns.

 - Poor perceptions of the roofing industry in general

 - The cultural shift away from skilled trades as a career option for new generations entering the workforce.

 What can we do?